Walking with sightseeing in Japan

 Distance: 3.5 miles (6 km)

 Travel by coach from Tokyo to the traditional hot spring village of Yudanka Onsen, nestled in the mountains of Nagano, stopping along the way for lunch at a local restaurant.
-We’ll visit the snow monkeys, which come and bathe in the outdoor hot springs.
+We’ll visit Jigokudani Monkey Park where we hope to spot the famous snow monkeys.
+The park is open all year round however, the monkeys don’t always bathe in the hot springs.
+It is dependent on the temperature.
+Your Tour Manager will be checking the movements of the monkeys before our visit.
+There is a lovely 30 minute walk through a cedar and pine tree forest to get to the entrance of the park.
+There is also a café and a gift shop.

 A relatively large ryokan with just under 50 guest rooms, Biyu no Yado is just a 10-minute walk from Yudanaka station.
 Most appealing here are the spacious onsen (natural hot springs) complete with gender-specific indoor and outdoor communal baths which are open round the clock.
 All rooms have en-suite bathrooms, tatami matting, and on-floor futons.
 Dinner is a multi-course kaiseki affair with dishes created using fresh and local ingredients.
 A Japanese breakfast is served in the dining room.